joshuaeckroth/cinf401-website/notes/demo-map-reduce.markdown

 key = Aaden, value = [Aaden, Red Sox; Aaliyah, Cardinals; ...]
 ```

-...and simply counts how many friends of Aaden (including Aaden himself) like each time.
+...and simply counts how many friends of Aaden (including Aaden himself) like each team.

 ### Implementation